 Eligibility List: The eligibility list comes out every week.
 This list of students indicates class work that is failing.
 Any student becomes ineligible for all extracurricular activities upon receiving a failing mark in 1 subject until the grade becomes passing.
-Any student may appeal their eligibility status to the Eligibility Committee after a request has been made to the building principal.
+Any student may appeal their eligibility status to the building principal.